transiteration/unet-rice-paddy-segmentation/README.md

 ## U-Net for Water Segmentation

-In this project, the primary objective was to develop an AI model capable of accurately segmenting water bodies from satellite images.
+In this project, the primary objective was to develop an AI model capable of segmenting rice paddies from Sentinel-2 satellite images.

 ### How to Train, Evaluate and Inference